DoubleLForce5/Team_Profile_Generator/README.md

 ![photo](https://user-images.githubusercontent.com/73543476/115155121-10805c00-a044-11eb-8aa9-b7b947f35a02.png)

-## Installation / Usage Instructions:
+## Installation / Usage instructions:
 - To utilize this application you will need Node.js.
 - Clone this repository and open it within VS Code or any text editor of your choosing.
 - Right click on the index.js file within your explorer dock and select "open in integrated terminal"